Link by Stripe

 6. Remove card inputs, payment option elements and all payment buttons on the page.
 Add a Box element on page in place of card inputs.
 Give it class cc-stripe-link-payment.

 7. Replace the standard checkout Submit button with the Link payment button.
-Go to button Settings.
-Change Type to Link.
+You may drag on a new Link payment button or simply go to the existing button Settings and change Type to Link.
+In either case, add the class "cc-stripe-link-submit" to the Link button.

 8. Save